AlbaneCM/MicrosoftMovieAnalysis/README.md

 The analysis was centered on 3 main points:
 - genre
-- runtime and rating
+- budget
 - actors

 By conducting a study of these data points, the aim is to provide valuable insights to help Microsoft's new movie studio focus on the main indicators of a movie's success.

-It was found that Action movies generated the highest profit from 2010 to 2018 with over $8 billion generated.
+Action movies generated the highest profit from 2010 to 2018 with over $8 billion generated.
+Adventure and Comedy are the 2nd and 3rd most profitable genres. <br>Making a combination of these 3 genres is the first recommendation.

-No correlation was found between a movie's runtime and profit.
-In addition, most profitable movies tend to be much longer than the majority of movies so as long as a movie has the right recipe, runtime does not matter as much. <br>
+Second, Comedy movies have a higher return on investment but generate less.
+Microsoft should make Comedy films at lower cost (median of \\$21 million budget) to generate profit and build resources to create less, but more profitable Action and Adventure movies - which require a median investment of \\$80 million.
-As for how long a movie should be: while movies tend to have a higher rating when on a shorter range, no correlation was found between a movie's runtime and profit.
-In addition, most profitable movies tend to be much longer than the majority of movies so as long as a movie has the right recipe, runtime does not matter as much. <br>
+A very high correlation was found between a movie's budget and its profit, so costs should not be saved there.

 Finally, some actors were identified as generating the most profit in recent years - and having them starring in an action movie would most likely contribute to higher results.
+These include: Robert Downey Jr., Dwayne Johnson, Chris Evans.

 ## Business problem